-The British Council, in its drive to infuse Core Skills into student learning, is advancing a programme targeting head teachers, school senior leaders, middle managers and classroom teachers at the secondary, primary and early childhood level, to provide new tools and strengthen current teaching practices.
+The British Council, in its drive to infuse Core Skills into student learning, is advancing a programme targeting head teachers, school senior leaders, middle managers and classroom teachers at the secondary and primary level, to provide new tools and strengthen current teaching practices.

-Teachers from 30 schools in Western Jamaica, Kingston, St Andrew and St Catherine were exposed to new techniques enabling them to impart skills to students to solve potential problems, create innovative solutions and facilitate constructive relations among diverse groups of people in everyday classroom sessions.
+Teachers from more than 100 schools in Western Jamaica, Kingston, St Andrew and St Catherine were exposed to new techniques enabling them to impart skills to students to solve potential problems, create innovative solutions and facilitate constructive relations among diverse groups of people in everyday classroom sessions.

 According to Nathaniel Stewart, Mathematics and Science teacher at Glenmuir High School, “The Core Skills Workshop is innovative and applicable to real-world situations.
 It offers myself and colleagues the opportunity to engage students using new techniques, such as deep questioning and thinking, as well as how to engage digital technology in any subject area”.
 He reiterated the importance of problem-solving skills and how it benefits students in bridging the school-to-work gap and navigating adulthood.